 There are three different types of insurance available for convicted drivers; Third Party, Third Party, Fire and Theft and Fully Comprehensive.
-At MyFirstUK, we offer all three options for convicted drivers.
+At MyFirst, we offer all three options for convicted drivers.

 Many convicted drivers, opt for Third Party Only insurance as this is generally seen as the cheapest option.
 However, insurers know that convicted drivers will usually choose Third Party Only insurance as it is cheaper and therefore insurers believe this insurance bracket is riskier.
 Subsequently, insurers often make Third Party Only insurance more expensive.

 Comprehensive insurance is usually chosen by safer drivers and therefore can often be a cheaper option, despite giving drivers a higher level of protection.